 Board of directors

-Nicole Kempton, Vice Chair - Graduate & Professional School Alumni Affairs at Duke University
+Nicole Kempton, MPhil, Chair and Development Committee - Graduate & Professional School Alumni Affairs at Duke University

-Charla Burill - North Carolina Board of Dietetics/Nutrition
+Charla Burill, JD, Governance Committee - North Carolina Board of Dietetics/Nutrition

 Gini Bell - Executive Director